 Why do we do Enrichment?

-To increase the animals' physical and mental activity levels, and stimulate natural behaviors resulting in a healthier, "happier" animal.
+These activities increase the animals’ physical and mental activity levels, and stimulate natural behaviors which result in a healthier, “happier” animal.

 How do we do Enrichment?